 And that’s to say nothing of the Pumpkin Spice Explosion (Pumpkin Splosion?) that’s erupted in recent years; these days, everything from cereal to yogurt and from pretzels to rum gets blasted with the flavors of cinnamon, nutmeg, allspice, ginger, cloves, and pureed pumpkin once the waning days of summer roll around.

-The drink's dominance has even spread beyond the realm of food: It's now a hair color trend; a fashion statement; and, as evinced by this year's Leaf Raker's Society Facebook group, an entire lifestyle.
+The drink's dominance has even spread beyond the realm of food: It's now a hair color trend; a fashion statement; a deodorant; and, as evinced by 2018's Leaf Raker's Society Facebook group, an entire lifestyle.
 Love it or hate it, one thing’s for sure: The PSL isn’t going anywhere.